orbisgis/h2gis/docs/dev/ST_NumInteriorRings.md

 ### Description

-Returns the number of holes in a `GEOMETRY`.
+Returns the number of holes in a Geometry.

 {% include sfs-1-2-1.html %}